SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/01-Validation.md

 [slide hideTitle]

-# How to validate data
+# How to Validate Data

 We can validate on the **server-side**, on the **client-side** and in the **database**.